copilot-emacs/copilot.el/README.md

 ### Keybindings

-`copilot-mode` does not set any keybindings by default.
-Use `copilot-completion-map` (active while a completion overlay is visible) to bind keys:
+`copilot-mode` binds these keys in `copilot-completion-map`, active only while a completion overlay is visible (they otherwise fall through to their usual commands):

 ```elisp
 (keymap-set copilot-completion-map "<tab>" #'copilot-accept-completion)